The Absolute ENDEAVOR Program

 - Jennifer Jeha-LMT

-Each have a bachelor’s degree in exercise science, a Pilates certification from Balanced Body, have completed the Neuro Kinetic Pilates Method Basic & SCI Recovery Course with Alejandra Monsalve and have been trained by Physical Therapists on how to safety work with individuals with spinal cord injuries.
+Each have a bachelor’s degree in exercise science, a Pilates certification from Balanced Body, have completed the Neuro Kinetic Pilates Method Basic & SCI Recovery Course with Alejandra Monsalve and have been trained by Physical Therapists on how to safely work with individuals with spinal cord injuries.
 You can read their bios here.

 6.)
 What is the cost of working with a Neuro Pilates Specialist?